Abnormal

 given to relax the constriction ring:

-• In the 3rd stage: Deep general
+3rd stage: Deep general

 anaesthesia and amyl nitrite inhalation are